askalione/Structr/wiki/Abstractions/Ensure.md

 # Ensure
-`Ensure` static class with its methods provides functionality for determining if varible's value meets specified conditions and throw exception if it's not.
+`Ensure` static class with its methods provides functionality for determining if variable's value meets specified conditions and throw exception if it's not.

 ## NotNull
 Throws `ArgumentNullException` when value of specified varible is null: